AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-e-developer.md

 * Describe different ways to build audiences & segments within the CDP
 * Explain the various segmentation types and how they operate
-* Demonstrate an understanding of how to apply use case(s) to segment/audience activation
+* Demonstrate an understanding of how to apply use cases to segment/audience activation

 **Activation (12%)**